- for Frequent Flyers90

 You can get cash back in the form of statement credits or a check, though the redemption rate isn’t as good as it is for travel purchases.
 The current return for cash back is reported to be only 0.625%, and that can change at any time.

-While the VentureOne’s 20,000 miles sign-up bonus is a great way to start saving on travel costs, you’ll also be earning a lot more miles fast.
+While the VentureOne’s 20,000-mile sign-up bonus is a great way to start saving on travel costs, you’ll also be earning a lot more miles fast.
 That’s thanks to the card’s generous earning on everyday purchases.

 VentureOne® Credit Card Rewards